Kwan-Liu Ma (馬匡六)

 For example, he has served as papers co-chair for SciVis, InfoVis, EuroVis, PacificVis, and Graph Drawing.

-Professor Ma presently serves on the IEEE VIS Steering Committee and also as the chair of IEEE PacificVis Steering Committee.
+Professor Ma presently serves on the IEEE VIS Steering Committee and IEEE PacificVis Steering Committee.

 Find more information, see here.